microsoft/Olive/_sources/overview/quicktour.md.txt

     "workspace_name": "<workspace_name>"
 },
 ```
-or you can also have your config file in a seprate json file in the following format:
+or you can also have your config file in a separate json file in the following format:
 ```json
 {
     "subscription_id": "<subscription_id>",